 But the truth is that anyone who picked up the novelization of the movie, which was released a month prior to the film, would have known the plot twist already.
 (Good thing Twitter didn’t exist in 1980.)

 2. David Prowse spilled the beans on Luke Skywalker's connection to Darth Vader in 1978.

-Two years before the Empire novelization hit bookstore shelves, a crowd of approximately 1000 Star Wars fans gathered in Berkeley, California to shake hands with David Prowse, the man in Darth Vader’s suit.
+Two years before The Empire Strikes Back novelization hit bookstore shelves, a crowd of approximately 1000 Star Wars fans gathered in Berkeley, California to meet David Prowse, the man in Darth Vader’s suit.
 Believe it or not, Prowse shared that critical plot point with the crowd.
 A newspaper clipping from 1978 teased the genetic connection, even quoting Prowse as saying, “Father can’t kill son, son can’t kill father.”

 When Darth Vader drops the paternal bomb on Luke, he does so by stating, “No, I am your father.”
 The line is one of the most often misquoted in cinema history, and usually repeated as “Luke, I am your father.”
 (Yes, even Chris Farley got it wrong in Tommy Boy.)